User Image

 Smithsonian Staff

 Hi!
-I am the former Senior Digital Strategist for the Smithsonian's Office of Educational Technology (OET), the team that built and manages the Smithsonian Learning Lab.
+I am the former Acting Director for the Smithsonian's Office of Educational Technology (OET), the team that built and manages the Smithsonian Learning Lab.
 While at the Smithsonian, I researched and developed services for making online museum assets accessible and helpful to educators and learners, including producing experiences such as online games and interactives, managing pan-Institutional social media initiatives for teachers, and directing web platforms, including the online portal for educational resources at the Institution, SmithsonianEducation.org and the Smithsonian Learning Lab.
-Formerly, I was the Interim Director of OET and the Director of the Smithsonian Learning Lab.
+Formerly, I was the Director of the Smithsonian Learning Lab.
 Prior to my time at the Smithsonian, I developed citizen science programs and online mentoring communities at the Purple Martin Conservation Association.

 Darren Milligan's collections